"...Superb..."

 Edgar Baghdasaryan

-Russian, Armenian, Ukrainian, Georgian with English subtitles
+Russian, Armenian, Ukrainian, Georgian, English

-Varda Nova Films [ Armenia ] (1992)
+Varda Nova Films [Armenia]